ros-industrial/motoman/dx100/motoplus/README.txt

 SyncFromSource.bat - syncs local copies of source/header files FROM the source location (THIS SHOULD BE RAN FIRST) SyncToSource.bat - Syncs local source/header files TO the source location (THIS SHOULD BE RAN LAST)

-In the motoplus directory the following files are used: robot_sync_script_generator.xlsm - used to auto-generate sync scripts for robot specific projects.
+In the motoros_server directory the following files are used: robot_sync_script_generator.xlsm - used to auto-generate sync scripts for robot-server executable SyncFromSource.bat - syncs local copies from the motros_lib.

-In robot specific project (i.e. siaXXd, etc...)
-SyncFromSource.bat - syncs local copies from the motros_lib.
 NOTE: there is no need to sync back to source since the source files are generated in the motoros_lib project (i.e. any changes should be made there and then synced to the robot specific project).